Go to the main content Skift sprog til dansk

 • There is full reading access to CUP journals for the institutions covered by the agreement.

-• The agreement covers that publications by researchers employed at the participating institutions can be published in CUP journals with immediate Open Access (OA) to the publishing version with a Creative Commons license.
+• The agreement ensures that publications by researchers employed at participating institutions can be published in CUP journals with immediate Open Access (OA) to the published version with a Creative Commons license.

-• The agreement covers publication in CUP hybrid journals.
+• The agreement covers publication in CUP hybrid journals and golden open access journals.

-• There is a national cap on the annual number of OA articles published under the agreement, after which researchers can obtain a discount on APC payment.
+• There is a national cap on the annual number of OA articles published under the agreement, after which researchers are eligible for a discount on APCs.

 Agreement documents

-We are happy to send you a copy of the national agreement concluded between The Royal Danish Librarys national licensing consortium and CUP for the period 2023-25.
-The agreement is only in English.
+We can provide a copy of the national agreement concluded between Royal Danish Library and Cambridge University Press for the period of 2026-2028.
+The agreement is available in English only.

 What do I do as a researcher?